Teacher to Student

 Guiding Questions

-• How can we support teachers in forming and nurturing healthy relationships with students while meeting the demands of rigorous instruction?
+- How can we support teachers in forming and nurturing healthy relationships with students while meeting the demands of rigorous instruction?

-• What are some best practices teachers can employ to build and nurture healthy relationships with students throughout the school year?
+- What are some best practices teachers can employ to build and nurture healthy relationships with students throughout the school year?

-Strategies Aligned Resources
+Strategies | Aligned Resources |

-To help build and strengthen relationships and distribute student guidance, implement a flexible advisory system into the schedule for each grade.
+Implement an advisory system To help build and strengthen relationships and distribute student guidance, implement a flexible advisory system into the schedule for each grade.
 The focus of advisory can change throughout the year based on the changing needs of the students.
 All students and staff should participate in advisory.

-“Were thinking about social emotional learning, were trying to build it in the schedule.
-Were doing advisory meets more than twice a week because now more than ever, students are really going to need to have that point person or that group of students that they feel is their home base.” – Principal
+“We‘re thinking about social emotional learning, we’re trying to build it in the schedule.
+We‘re doing advisory meets more than twice a week because now more than ever, students are really going to need to have that point person or that group of students that they feel is their home base.” – Principal |

 To help you and your team create a system that works for your district, read The Role of Advisory in Personalizing the Secondary Experience + Add to Action Plan.
 The article from Getting Smart gives five core elements for an effective system and other useful tips and resources.

-In response to the question “What is your advice/what will you be doing to make the transition back to school successful?” one teacher said, “Just to be a keen observer of my students because were in sort of an unknown situation.
-There will be some pressure and [it] will be tempting to just rush and dive in.“
+Provide consistent attention & reflection Relationships can be built and nurtured by consistently paying attention to students, monitoring data, and reflecting on where they are.
+By tuning in on an ongoing basis to students’ emotional needs and well–being, you can demonstrate concern, tailor instructional strategies and approaches, and potentially avoid issues or mitigate challenges.
+In response to the question “What is your advice/what will you be doing to make the transition back to school successful?” one teacher said, “Just to be a keen observer of my students because we’re in sort of an unknown situation.
+There will be some pressure and [it] will be tempting to just rush and dive in.“ |

 In addition to creating a positive environment in the classroom and school, it’s important to notice when students are struggling, not responding in their usual manner, or stop engaging in the school community.
-Download and share the Pause & React tool + Add to Action Plan from International Center for Leadership in Education which walks users through five steps and corresponding actions to help connect with and guide students facing challenges.
+Download and share the Pause & React tool + Add to Action Plan from International Center for Leadership in Education which walks users through five steps and corresponding actions to help connect with and guide students facing challenges. |